Tips for washing your horse’s tail

 The tail is one of those things that most horse owners really want to preserve.
-One way to do that is to make sure it's clean, tangle free, and well maintained.
-Every tail, no matter the horse, will need a good shampoo at some point.
-The frequency depends on your horse, his house (inside or outside), and his general environment.
+One way to do that is to make sure it’s clean, tangle-free, and well maintained.
+Every tail, no matter the horse, will need a good shampoo.
+The frequency of washing your horse’s tail depends on your horse, his house (inside or outside), and his general environment.
 Sometimes, I find the need to wash only the tail and not do a full bath.

 The ol’ dunking method.

 Spend a lot of time working your shampoo gently into the tail.

 - At the tail bone, you also need to spend your time working it into the base of the hairs and the skin.
 While you are there, do another inspection of the tail bone looking for bumps, lumps, scrapes, tumors, ticks, and the like.

 - The tail bone is also the area that you devote your time to rinsing, and rinsing really well.
 Suds left here can irritate the sensitive skin and cause rubbing and tail damage.
 Start at the top and rinse down.

 - Do a final rinse with white vinegar to remove all shampoo and conditioner remains and add some extra shine.